pkarl/pk.scrollHeaders/README.md

 ### Notes
 * IE9+ compat
-* There are no tests
+* There are no tests, because it's really just comparing numbers
-* There's no minified version
 * It's not on bower registry

 ## Usage: